 H&E stained tissue sections are imaged with a color camera.
 Slide scanners and some microscopes are automated for optimal imaging.
-For microscopes that require manual setting adjustments, verify the following:
+For microscopes that require manual setting adjustments:

 - Adjust the microscope for Köhler illumination: This adjustment of the condenser focus and position provides uniform and strong illumination of the tissue and ensures good contrast and clarity.
-See manufacturer directions for performing this adjustment. - Adjust the illumination power and exposure time to obtain a bright image without saturation such that the tissue morphology appears clearly.
-Poorly exposed images have low contrast, loss of data, and compromised resolution, which cannot be restored after acquisition. - Adjust the color balance on the camera by performing a white balance on an empty area. - Include shading correction when stitching individual FOVs together using the microscope's native software.
+See manufacturer directions for performing this adjustment. - Adjust illumination power and exposure time to obtain a bright image without saturation and clear tissue morphology.
+Poorly exposed images have low contrast, loss of data, and compromised resolution which cannot be restored after. - Adjust the color balance on the camera by performing a white balance on an empty area. - Include shading correction when stitching individual FOVs together using the microscope's native software.